Centennial Probate Attorney

 - Supervised probate administration: In certain cases, the court must supervise the personal representative in the administration of a decedent’s estate.
 Typically, matters involving disputes about the appropriate distribution of the estate require court supervision of the probate case.
 The Court may also supervise administration if the original will cannot be found, or if the registrar has concerns about the authenticity of the will.

-- Appointment of personal representatives or special administrators: The Colorado Probate Code governs the appointment of a personal representative for a decedent’s estate.
+- Appointment of personal representatives: The Colorado Probate Code governs the appointment of a personal representative for a decedent’s estate.
 Typically, this role is determined per the provisions of a valid will.
 However, Colorado law provides a list of appropriate people to fill this role if there is not an appointment listed in a will.
 Anyone may be nominated for the role though, if the other qualifying individuals sign nominations, and renounce their right to claim the role.

-- Legal rights and responsibilities of personal representatives or special administrators: A personal representative or special administrator serves as the person responsible for handling the administration of a testamentary estate in place of the decedent.
+- Legal rights and responsibilities of personal representatives: A personal representative or serves as the person responsible for handling the administration of a testamentary estate in place of the decedent.
 They must adhere to specific powers and duties outlined in the Colorado Probate Code.

 Let the Law Office of Alexandra White, P.C.
 Help You